-My issue though is why did the insurance company issue a “DECLINED” pre-authorization?
+My issue though is why did the insurance company issue a “DECLINED” pre-authorisation?

-If they were not prepared to issue a pre-authorization then they should not have issued one at all.
+If they were not prepared to issue a pre-authorisation then they should not have issued one at all.

 This point was duly made to the insurance company.
 Their reply was poetic.